Black-headed honeyeater: Taxonomy

 Molecular studies show that the black-headed honeyeater is most closely related to the white-naped honeyeater, and that their next closest relative is Gilbert's honeyeater.
 All are members of the genus Melithreptus, with several species of similar size and (apart from the brown-headed honeyeater) black-headed appearance, in the honeyeater family, Meliphagidae.
 The next closest relative outside the genus is the much larger, but similarly marked, blue-faced honeyeater.
 More recently, DNA analysis has shown honeyeaters to be related to the Pardalotidae (pardalotes), Acanthizidae (Australian warblers, scrubwrens, thornbills, etc.), and the Maluridae (Australian fairywrens) in the large superfamily Meliphagoidea.

 Description

 A mid-sized honeyeater, it is olive-green above and white below, with a wholly black head that lacks the white nape of its relatives.
 It has a blue-white patch of bare skin around the eye.
 Its beak is small.

 Distribution and habitat

 The black-headed honeyeater is endemic to Tasmania as well as King Island and the Furneaux Group, where it inhabits wet and dry sclerophyll forests, as well as scrub and heathland, and subalpine habitats to an altitude of 1200 m (4000 ft).

 Feeding

-Insects form the bulk of the diet, and the black-headed honeyeater specialises in foraging among the foliage of trees, as opposed to probing the trunk for prey, which is practised by its relative the strong-billed honeyeater, and consequently the two species rarely overlap.
+Insects and spiders form the bulk of the diet along with flower nectar.
+The black-headed honeyeater specialises in foraging among the foliage of trees, as opposed to probing the trunk for prey, which is practised by its relative the strong-billed honeyeater, and consequently the two species rarely overlap.
 Birds often hang upside down from branches while foraging.